-Paris France: French Food and Our Favorite Grocery Store Snacks
+Paris France: Best French Food and Our Favorite Grocery Store Snacks

 I could sum up this whole blog post by simply saying, "French food is amazing!".
 That wouldn't make for very good reading though.
 It's true, just not descriptive enough.
 We had a great time eating around Paris.
 The quality of ingredients was what really struck us.
 It didn’t matter if it was a quick bite in a market or a sit down restaurant, everything was fresh and well thought out.
 Some of the best things we ate were grab and go items from the market or bakeries.
 Below are some of our favorite food related moments from our trip.